-6.4 Vibration Impacts from TBM
+6.4 Vibration Impacts from Tunnelling Activities

 The ground-borne vibration assessment is based on the worst-case predicted ground-borne vibration level for sensitive receivers above the proposed tunnel alignment.
-The predictions represent the likely highest vibration level when the TBMs are directly below each receiver.
+The predictions represent the likely highest vibration level when the TBMs, roadheaders and rockbreakers are directly below each receiver.
+TBMs have been assessed for the full tunnel alignment between Westmead and Sydney Olympic Park.
+Roadheaders and Rockbreakers have been assessed for station excavations, cross passages and the spur tunnel alignment.